-Getting Started with 3D is a quick and simple series for new Sketchfab users to explore and learn about the basic principles of 3D.
-These tutorials will offer a foundation of knowledge about 3D and prepare you to create your own 3D models or scans on software outside of the Sketchfab platform.
+Learning 3D is a quick and simple series for new Sketchfab users to explore and learn about the basic principles of 3D.
+These tutorials will offer a foundation of knowledge and prepare you to create your own 3D models or scans on software outside of the Sketchfab platform.

 Now that you've learned about the basic principles of 3D, let's explore some different options for creating 3D and some free examples of software to make your own!

 3D modeling is the process of creating a three-dimensional representation of a surface or object by manipulating faces/polygons, edges, and vertices in simulated 3D space.
 Like how Adobe Photoshop and MS Paint are software programs used to create 2D art, 3D modeling software allows users to make art that can be explored in three dimensions.

 To demonstrate this option, let's dive in and explore the free, open-source 3D modeling software, Blender.
 We'll be creating a Sketchfab blue monkey head like this: